flatiron/viewful/README.md

 # Features

  - Supports [all templating engines](https://github.com/flatiron/viewful/tree/master/lib/engines) available for JavaScript
- - Isomorphic ( views work on the browser and server )
  - Seamless loading and mapping of views from the file-system or remote webserver
  - Views can be infinitely nested, i.e. uber-partials / subviews
  - Views contain a very basic <a href="#presenter">Presenter Pattern</a> for assisting in building rich isomorprhic interfaces with graceful no-script fallbacks ( Presenters are more convention than code )